Sue: Bloody hell, he’s still Tom Baker.

 Sue: So what does that mean?

-Me: It means we get Colin Baker in ten minutes.
+Me: It means we get Colin Baker in approximately 10 minutes.

 Nyssa tells Tegan not to worry – the TARDIS is on a preprogrammed flight.

 Sue: I used to have a muff like Nyssa’s.

 Me: Okay, let’s not go down that road again.

 Sue: It’s true.
 I also had a red velvet jacket and red velvet chords.
-Actually, there was a time when I probably looked like a blonde Nyssa.
+Actually, there was a time when I probably looked like a blonde version of Nyssa.
 But without the tiara.

 Me: Oh, that makes it alright, then.

 Speaking of clothes, the Doctor has found himself a new jacket.

-Sue: So his new costume is just waiting there for him?
-He doesn’t get to choose one?
+Sue: So his new costume is just sitting there waiting for him?
+He doesn’t even get to choose?
 That doesn’t seem fair.

 The Doctor stares into a mirror and rues the reflection looking back at him.

 Sue: I wouldn’t complain if I were you.
 It’s a massive improvement on Tom.
-I’d be chuffed to bits if I were you.
+You should be chuffed.

 The Doctor picks up a recorder.

 Sue: NO!
 PUT THE RECORDER DOWN AND STEP AWAY FROM THE INSTRUMENT!

-He plays a little tune (badly) and then he puts it back again.
+He plays a little tune (badly) and puts it back again.

 Sue: Thank rabbit for that.